 All our wheels come with a spoke pattern that suits the hole count and use of the wheelset.

 Disk brake wheels, including Traildog MTB and Map road-disk and Gecko gravel wheels.
-Disk brakes place more force through the hub cross pattern is necessary on both drive and disk sides of the hub so we use 2 cross patterns on 24 and 28 hole hubs and 3 cross lacing on 32 hole hubs – these patterns end up with approximately equivalent spoke arangements, with parallel spoke pairs roughly on opposite sides of the hub, providing maximum resistance to rotation.
+Disk brakes apply a rotational force between the hub and rim so a crossed spoke pattern is essential to resist this.
+We use 2 cross patterns on 24 and 28 hole hubs and 3 cross lacing on 32 hole hubs – these patterns end up with approximately equivalent spoke arangements, with parallel spoke pairs roughly on opposite sides of the hub, providing maximum resistance to rotation.

 As we can build our wheels to order please contact us if you prefer a different pattern and we will try to help.

 Radial lacing on both sides is for front rim brake wheels only as it does not transfer any braking or driving force from the hub to the rim.
 There is a small weight and aerodynamic advantage to be gained from using radial lacing as it has shorter spokes.